top of page

 No Roulette connoiseur would be complete without checking out THE ROULETTE MASTER https://www.youtube.com/@TheRouletteMaster

 Caution though, he plays 1 round of a system.
-So it's a small sample size.
-Definitely try each system yourself, on a simulator, several if not a lot of times, to see if it's right for you.
+So it's a very small sample size.
+Definitely try each system yourself, on a simulator, a lot of times, to see if it's right for you.
 Many times its not.

 Here's one of his best videos.
 It's not a martingale !
 Hooray !